ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 module.exports = { evaluate };
 ```

-You'll have to compile the above code first using Extism which will output a wasm file that can be run in an environment that has wasm-runtime (browser or node.js).
+You'll have to compile the above code first using Extism, which will output a Wasm file that can be run in an environment that has Wasm-runtime (browser or node.js).

 ```ts
 const message = {